Readmit0/Majora-s-Mask-3D-No-Music-Mod/README.md

 # Majora-s-Mask-3D-No-Music-Mod
-This is the no music mod that I made for Majora's Mask 3D.
-It is 100% compatible with Project Restoration and the Randomizer.
+This mod contains the file needed to mute the background music in Majora's Mask 3D.
+It is 100% compatible with both Project Restoration and the Randomizer, and does not require patching a rom file.
+To install this mod on a 3DS console, put the JokerStreaming.bcsar file into /luma/titles/0004000000125500/romfs/sound/streaming.
+If the romfs, sound, and streaming folders don't exist, please create them.
+To install this mod on the Citra emulator, put the JokerStreaming.bcsar file into user\load\mods\0004000000125500\romfs\sound\streaming.
+If the romfs, sound, and streaming folders don't exist, please create them.